 Cornell’s Energy Systems Institute is an active advocate for maintaining high standards in terms of technical rigor and breadth of coursework across the university and its campuses.

 Through the weekly Energy Engineering Seminar, CESI provides a mechanism for students in and outside of Cornell to receive up-to-date knowledge about energy systems science and technology, across the full spectrum of energy options.
+Seminar speakers will be distinguished practicing engineers and executives from industry and government, as well as Cornell faculty members from several departments.
+A lunch discussion session with the speaker will immediately follow the Seminar.

-- Listen to CESI Event Recordings
+- Listen to the CESI Distinguished Speakers here.

 Cornell also offers a broad range of energy-related coursework that enrolled students can take for credit.
 The list of available courses is a living document; through addition of new faculty members and technical staff with expertise that extends the list, CESI works with departments across the Cornell campuses to add new curricula to enrich our offerings in energy.